GHZ transform (I): Bell transform and quantum teleportation: Concluding remarks

 \section{Concluding remarks}

-In this paper, the Bell transform has either the four dimensional formalism (the Bell state transform) (\ref{b_transform}) or the higher dimensional formalism (the GHZ state transform) (\ref{high_Bell}).
-In view of the facts that the Bell states \cite{Bell64} and GHZ states \cite{GHZ89, GHZ90} are widely used in quantum information and computation \cite{NC2011,Preskill97}, we expect that the Bell transform is capable of playing the important roles in topics other than quantum teleportation \cite{BBCCJPW93, Vaidman94, BDM00, Werner01} and teleportation-based quantum computation \cite{GC99, Nielsen03, Leung04, ZP13}.
-About the Bell transform, one can study its generalized form as a function of parameters, for example, the Yang--Baxter gate $B(x)$ \cite{ZJG06,Zhang11,Zhang07,YZG13} depending on the spectral parameter $x$.
-About quantum teleportation, one can apply the Bell transform and the teleportation operator (\ref{tele_operator}) to multi-qubit teleportation \cite{CZG06,CZ09,ZLLF12} or quantum teleportation via non-maximally entangling resources \cite{LLG00,AP02, GR06}.
-About universal quantum computation, one can study topological and algebraic aspects in the one-way quantum computation \cite{RB01,Jozsa05} in terms of the Bell transform, which together with teleportation-based quantum computation present representative examples for measurement-based quantum computation.
-About quantum algorithms (or quantum circuit models), one can try to explore new types of quantum algorithms using the Bell transform, with the help of quantum algorithms \cite{DJ92,Simon94,Shor94,Kitaev95,Jozsa98} based on the quantum Fourier transform \cite{NC2011, Zhang09}.
+Inspired by the quantum Fourier transform \cite{NC2011,Preskill97} and its application to quantum information and computation, we define the unitary basis transformation from the product basis to the GHZ basis \cite{GHZ89, GHZ90} as the GHZ transform, with the Bell transform as the simplest example.
+Since the GHZ states are widely used in quantum information sicence, we expect that the GHZ transform plays the important roles in various topics of quantum information and computation.
+For example, in this paper, we clearly show that the teleportation operator using the Bell transform plays a crucial role in quantum teleportation \cite{BBCCJPW93, Vaidman94, BBC98, BDM00, Werner01,PEWFB15} and teleportation-based quantum computation \cite{GC99, Nielsen03, Leung04, ZZP15}.

+The following are remarks on possible further research topics.
+On the Bell transform, we study its generalized form as a function of parameters, refer to the Yang--Baxter gate $B(x)$ \cite{KL04,ZJG06,Zhang07,YZG13} depending on the spectral parameter $x$.
+On quantum teleportation, we apply the GHZ transform to multi-qubit teleportation \cite{CZG06,CZ09,ZLLF12} or quantum teleportation via non-maximally entangling resources \cite{LLG00,AP02, GR06}.
+There remains a natural question about the multi-qubit generalization of the teleportation operators (\ref{tele_operator}) and (\ref{tele_operator2}).
+On universal quantum computation, we study topological and algebraic aspects in the one-way quantum computation \cite{RB01,Jozsa05, CLN05} using the GHZ transform.
+On quantum circuit models, we try to explore interesting quantum algorithms via the GHZ transform, with the help of quantum algorithms \cite{DJ92,Simon94,Shor94,Kitaev95,Jozsa98} based on the quantum Fourier transform.